MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

 #import "global.typ": *

+//MARK: The QUIC protocol has significant advantages over TCP.
+If you’re building a custom network protocol, consider using QUIC instead of TCP. https://developer.apple.com/documentation/technotes/tn3151-choosing-the-right-networking-api
 = Implementation <implementation>
+The application is written in `Swift` using the integrated development environment (IDE) `XCode`, which is the suggested way to build iOS application by Apple.
+The built artifact is distributed via TestFlight, an online service for installing and testing apps for Apple devices and can be downloaded via an URL or directly installed by the developer machine.
 == Application
 The following builds upon the concepts described in the previous chapter but will describe further details and show code examples.
 The presentation of the inner workings of the application will be structured in the layers descirbed in the previous chapter, whereas the User Interface and the logic layers are outlined together to improve understanding of the connections of graphical layouts and corresponding logic.
 The measurement and networking layers are mentioned under the headings of the seperate screens where it is applicable.
 The Start screen for example, does not contain code for neither networking nor measurement.